 Since paint is considered a hazardous material, suppliers are better off selling it as cheap as they can or giving it away for free rather than disposing of it themselves.

-The free paint colors are going to vary and you may not get the amount you need to paint an entire room.
-But, you’re sure to score enough for small DIY projects or enough to paint an accent wall instead of an entire room.
+Free paint colors are going to vary, and you may not get the amount you need to paint an entire room.
+But, you’re sure to find enough for small DIY projects or enough to paint an accent wall instead of an entire room.
 Here’s how:

 Hazardous waste facilities collect unwanted paint leftovers from homeowners or business owners and actually set it aside on a shelf for people to come take for free.